MarioAriasC/monkey.kt/README.md

 ## Status

-Currently, just the first chapter of the [interpreter book](https://interpreterbook.com/) has been implemented
+Currently, the first and second chapters of the [interpreter book](https://interpreterbook.com/) have been implemented

 ## Run